-A person is guilty of burglary if he or she enters any building as a trespasser intending to do any one of four things: steal, cause damage, inflict grievous bodily harm, or commit rape.
+A person is guilty of burglary if he or she enters any building as a trespasser intending to do any one of four things: steal, cause damage or inflict grievous bodily harm.

 You can help prevent burglary at your premises

 This page provides information about crimes committed against retailers.
 It offers practical advice about what you can do as a retailer to deter and prevent burglars from breaking into your premises.
-This page offers ideas and options and these can of course be discussed in more detail with your local crime prevention department.
+This page offers ideas and options and these can of course be discussed in more detail with your local Crime Prevention Officer.